AusARG/ABLeS/README.md

 2. ..
 3. ..

-**Getting an account**
+# Getting started

-Before taking any action, please discuss your account and next steps with the AusARG bioinformatics leads.
+1. Before taking any action, please discuss your account and next steps with the AusARG bioinformatics leads (Hardip and/or Terry).

-If you are a new NCI please apply for an account at https://my.nci.org.au/mancini/login?next=/mancini/
+2. If you are a new NCI user, please apply for an account at https://my.nci.org.au/mancini/login?next=/mancini/ and request to join project xl04.

+# Data storage

+Further data management practices for the AusARG project will be listed here soon.
+For now,

+1. Create `/g/data/xl04/userID` directory for your personal use and use that directory for your work.
+2. Publicly available data can be stored in `/g/data/xl04/publicdata/NCBItaxonomyID/`.
+If you download public data, please write a `readme.txt` file for others to know what the data is about.
+Unexplained data may be deleted if there is shortage of space.

-**Getting help**
+# Getting help**

 Direct training and help is available if you are new to HPC and/or new to NCI/Gadi.